build-on-aws/content/concepts/build-GenAI-app-Bedrock-privateLink/index.md

  aws ec2 describe-vpc-endpoint-services --service-names com.amazonaws.<region>.bedrock-runtime --region <region>
 ```

-An example of use-east-1 like this:
+An example of use-east-1 is like this:

 ![Bedrock-AZ](images/bedrock_az.png)